baddiputi/Digital-Forensic-Lab-Exercises/Experiment-7-AFLogical-OSE.md

     * Safely disconnect the Android device from your computer.

 By following these steps, you successfully perform a logical extraction on an Android device using AFLogical OSE, a valuable technique in digital forensic investigations.

+**Result:**
+The experiment using Aflogical OSE was successfully performed.
+The tool efficiently extracted logical data such as contacts, messages, and media files from the mobile device, demonstrating its usefulness in mobile forensic data acquisition.